NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Window starts up 3 frames faster and ends when the animation starts to change like other counters
     - Drains slightly more than 12.5% meter on a miss at the end of the move
     - Activation gives opponent no chakra on hit (TODO 2X now loses meter when she can no longer counter instead of the end of the move?)
+    - Fixed unsubbable, opponent is invulnerable until they hit the ground (TODO: huh)
 - RB
     - Does 5BBB(B) when done in a string, with the A follow up intact
     - Damage increased from 18 to 19